niche-web/text-to-morse/README.md

 ### Continued development

-Adding the ability to play the code obtained, could be interesting
+Adding the ability to play the code obtained, could be interesting and try to use some module to improve the UI and adding, of course the requirements file.

 [//]: # (### Useful resources)